Live your best life with your new 'Professional mate', and friendly, legally binding confidant Dr Rich Mclean...

 Peter R, Client

-Here is a slide-show of organisations I have worked for, spoken for, advocated my recovery message with or represented personally:
+Organisations I have worked for, spoken for, advocated my recovery message with or represented personally, years of experience:

 HOW I CAN HELP...

 A 'PROFESSIONAL - MATE', YOU CAN RELY ON,

 My passion as a therapist and therapeutic support and psychosocial peer worker are to help people, and I do that in multi-layered ways: I get to know the person by spending quality time within the boundaries of their life.
 I am unlike other therapists in this regard in that I am a 'professional friend', who is available for emergencies if I am available and where possible; when I take you on as a client, you, your happiness and best life are my priority.
 Unlike other therapists I do not want to see you forever - I aim to have measurable outcomes with you and your happiness/goals in 6-8 one hourly weekly sessions.

 Firstly, I don't care so much for your label; to me, you are a sentient being deserving of compassionate care and understanding & to be heard and acknowledged.

 I aim to kick start your life and for you to add value to your life by realising who we are, and celebrating the little victories.
 I am not here to 'label' you with a diagnosis, although this can sometimes be helpful to know what you have been 'labelled' with.
 I am not here to give you drugs, and I don't interfere with that from your other supports.

 More - so, I holistically listen to your story, value your pain and challenging experiences and utilise an objective view from my therapeutic perspective, allowing you to make sense of your complex life experiences and symptoms, in order for you to understand them; then 'supercharge' your goals and happiness in a way gentle to you and that you are capable of.